ozuo/mybatis-generator-extend/README.md

 # mbg-plugins
-mybatis generator plugins, such as lombok
+mybatis generator plugins extend, such as lombok, swagger2, ...